Blackburn Dart: Flight testing

-During March 1922, deliveries commenced, having been built at Blackburn's Olympia Works and tested at Brough beforehand.
+During March 1922, deliveries commenced, having been built at Blackburn's Olympia Works and tested at Brough.
 Three additional batches of ten Darts each were produced between 1923 and 1924; a larger contract for 32 aircraft was issued in August 1924.
 As late as November 1926, more small orders for replacement aircraft were also received.
-Production to the Dart came to an close during 1928, by which point 117 aircraft had been produced for the FAA.
+Production to the Dart came to a close during 1928, by when, 117 aircraft had been produced for the FAA.